university-gamification/Hackathon-Vibecoding/my-agent-directory/README.md

 ### Updating Your Agents

 1. Edit `src/<project-name>/weather.graph.ts`
-2. Push the graph to the platform to update: `inkeep pus weather.graph.ts`
+2. Push the graph to the platform to update: `inkeep push weather.graph.ts`

 ### API Documentation